rc-515/Software-Engineering-Website/README.md

 We consulted ChatGPT for help with understanding HTML and CSS, as well as direction for approriately using GitHub

 Rowan/Alex
-55/45 (Rowan came up with the idea)
+53/47 (Rowan came up with the idea but work distribution was very similar)